This page is for tropes relating to the other androids introduced in Detroit: Become Human.

 - Blood Knight: Believes that Violence Is the Only Option and is eager to fight.

 - Combat Pragmatist: In "Crossroads", she offers a detonator for a dirty bomb in case the final battle (or protest) doesn't go in the Androids' favor.
-She really hates humans enough to ignore any civilian causalities in the bomb's fallout.
+She still sees it as a last resort, but is determined enough to ensure a future for androids that she's willing to cause a lot of collateral damage.

-- Dark and Troubled Past: Her past as a Sex Bot leaves her visibly distressed when talking about it and she's greatly disturbed when she reminisces about it.
+- Dark and Troubled Past: Her past as a Sex Bot leaves her visibly distressed when talking about it, and she runs off in shock if Markus interfaces with her in "Freedom March" and experiences her memories.
 Broaching the subject during Markus' first conversation with her is enough to drop her opinion of him to "resentful", and it remains dangerous to bring up for quite some time.

 - Deuteragonist: Of Markus' story.
 She's a potential Love Interest for him, and will take over Jericho if he dies or is kicked out.